PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI1.md

 > This course is based on the **Interpretable Machine learning** textbook by Christoph Molnar, which you can access for free [here](https://christophm.github.io/interpretable-ml-book/).

+*This 1 week module is designed to raise awareness of explainable AI and introduce you to some commonly available tools.
+You are not expected to gain a deep understanding of how these methods work and will have time (and resources) to do so in years 3 and 4 of your study.*

 ## Today's learning objectives
 - [ ] Understand the motivation for explainable machine learning & AI (XAI).
 - [ ] Become familiar with the taxonomy of XAI methods.